diem/diem/language/stdlib/modules/doc/LibraAccount.md

 ## Function `create_genesis_account`

-Create an account with the Empty role at
+Create an account with the AssocRoot role at
 <code>new_account_address</code> with authentication key
 <code>auth_key_prefix</code> |
 <code>new_account_address</code>